lter/LTERIM/notes.md

 Can we send currency to other sites?
 DEIMS center?
 Web center of excellence?
 Web space for everyone?

 Programming services -- Wade is very generous, people are using his product.
 PASTA-prog is helpful but it could be overwhelming.

+What does being a network mean?

+* same descriptors for everyone
+* people worried about interest in data or stealing data
+* NSF cares that data is accessible, available, and can be easily used
+* NSF slow to recognize data management is important
+* would need data manageres to visit NSF
+* working in a federated fashion?

+Groups overviewed what they found (1-5).
+Theresa, Gastile, Inigo etc.